Fried Red Snapper – Pargo Rojo Frito

 After 15 minutes, take out a large pan and pour in your vegetable oil.
 Heat the oil to 325°F. If you don’t have a thermometer available, simply flick a tiny bit of water with your fingers into the oil.
 If it bubbles up, the oil is ready.
-Once the oil is at its proper temperature, place the fish in the pan.
+Once the oil is at its proper temperature, cover the fish on both sides in flour and place the fish in the pan.

 Cook for about 4-5 minutes on each side, until the fish is golden brown and crispy.
 Once the fish is cooked, remove from the oil and drain on paper towels.

 Serve with patacones (AKA fried green plantains) and lime wedges.
 You can buy patacones at the grocery store and simply deep fry them along with the fish.
 You can also include anything from rice, to salad or fresh vegetables.
 Don’t forget that there are plenty of bones still in the fish (literally, all of the bones) so be careful!
 Spritz some extra lime juice on the fish, put a good bite in your mouth, close your eyes and go to your happy place… Perfection!